xicu/slotemextremus/README.md

 * STREAM_SCALING is not used

 Little improvements:
+* Meta crossed flag up on crossing and down on cool_down
 * Line_X as a percentage
 * Use nanotime from capturerequest instead of system time